 Use ourDOWN PAYMENT CALCULATORto determine how much you need to put down to buy a home

 You should understand what type of bank account you have before you apply for a mortgage because your joint account holder may be required to sign the check or approve the wire transfer for your down payment.
 You do not want to delay the mortgage process because you need to get permission from someone else to access the funds in the account.

 Another point that you should be aware of is that it is helpful if your down payment funds are "seasoned" in the account for at least two months.
 Simply put, seasoning means that the money for your down payment is in your bank account for a certain period of time.

 Most lenders require that you provide two months of bank statements when you apply for a mortgage.
 If the money you are using for your down payment has been in your bank account for more than two months -- so the funds appear on both monthly statements -- you should be good to move forward.

 Review What Size Down Payment Do I Need to Buy a Home?

 If the down payment funds have been in the account for less than two months and a large deposit appears on one of your statements, then most lenders require that you provide a letter of explanation that outlines the source of the funds.
 Lenders are required to verify that you did not receive a loan for your down payment and that the money comes from a legitimate and legal source.

-Providing an explanation of the source of funds, or even a down payment gift letter, are manageable requirements when you apply for a mortgage but the process goes more smoothly if you can avoid that additional documentation.
-We provide a thorough overview of the Down Payment Required for Mortgage on FREEandCLEAR that may be helpful for you to review.
+Providing an explanation for your source of funds or a down payment gift letter are manageable requirements when you apply for a mortgage but the process goes more smoothly if you can avoid this additional documentation.